playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

-ADDLINK: [Just as we previously used Agular's dependency injection (DI) system to get a reference to the `ViewContainerRef`](), we're using DI to get a reference to the `TemplateRef`  created by the `*` in the invocation of this directive and embedding a view.
+ADDLINK: [Just as we previously used Angular's dependency injection (DI) system to get a reference to the `ViewContainerRef`](), we're using DI to get a reference to the `TemplateRef`  created by the `*` in the invocation of this directive and embedding a view.

 Too much CS speak?
 Me too, let's rephrase that.
 When you add the `*` to the start of the directive that's being attached to the element, you're essentially telling Angular to wrap that element in an `ng-template` and pass the directive to the newly created template.